iamdcj/front-end-developer-interview-answers/questions-answers/general.md

 ### Explain some of the pros and cons for CSS animations versus JavaScript animations.
 ---
 ### Can you describe the difference between progressive enhancement and graceful degradation?
+---
+### Explain the difference between cookies, session storage, and local storage?